Oral Glucose Tolerance Test (OGTT)

 What if my blood glucose level is high?

 If the OGTT shows that your blood glucose levels are higher than normal, your health care provider may tell you that you have “impaired glucose tolerance”.
 This often means that you are at risk for developing diabetes.
 Rarely, diabetes is diagnosed after an OGTT.
 Diabetes is an illness that can develop if your body does not make enough insulin, or when your body has trouble using the insulin that it does make.
-Your health care provider may suggest a fasting glucose level, an A1C, or another oral glucose test.
+Your health care provider may suggest a fasting glucose level, a hemoglobin A1C, or another oral glucose test.
 Depending on the results, these tests are often repeated every few years.

 What do I need to do before the OGTT?